TheDiscoMole/Machine-Learning/resume/index.md

 -----------------------------------------------------------

 ## EXPERIENCE

+2024-current: **Machine Learning Developer** at [Bear Machines](https://www.bear-machines.de/en/home/):
+A tire regrooving start-up that is first to marking with a machine automating the regrooving process.
+I am assisting the exploration and investigation of:

+* Sensor technologies
+* Solution automation using Computer Vision
+* Cloud Architecture

 2020-2023: **Lead Developer** at [Hetrafi](https://hetrafi.com) (in development):
 A Gaming marketplace/hub start-up for gamers who want to trade, compete and provide services in their favourite online games.
 My responsibilities included: